Full Name: Jorge Francisco Isidoro Luis Borges Acevedo

-Biography: Jorge Luis Borges (1899-1986) was an Argentinean writer of short stories, poems and literary criticism.
+Biography: One of the greats of 20th century literature, Jorge Luis Borges was an Argentine writer of short stories, poems and literary criticism.
 His fantastical and densely symbolic stories, written in a rigorous and economical style, have earned him a reputation as one of the finest writers to come out of Latin America.

 Borges’ stories often deal with philosophical themes such as time, eternity, the nature of personal identity and mystical experience.
 In such speculations Borges draws from the idealism of Berkeley and Schopenhoer, which describes reality as consisting only of minds and ideas.
 In the hands of Borges these ideas were a tool for exquisite fiction, colored by his favorite images of labyrinths, tigers and infinite libraries.